-During FY2019, your Company has earned share of its profit from JV Limited Liability Partnership firm i.e. Kent Residential and Industrial Park LLP \ref{LP} 29 lakh that is 53% higher (\ref{LE} 10 lakh) as compared to \ref{LE} 19 lakh during FY2018.
+During FY2020, your Company has booked share of its loss from JV LLP firm i.e. Kent Residential and Industrial Park LLP ₹ 46 lakh contrary to profit of ₹ 29 lakh during FY2019.
 Meanwhile, it may be noted that the operations in subsidiary, associate and JV entities have since commenced and are gradually gaining the scale.